 While walking around Mission San Juan Bautista and the western-themed town, I captured a few pics of a turquoise door and shutters.
 I’m a fan of turquoise.
 It’s an uplifting, happy color.
 I’m also a fan of white-washed adobe structures like the Santana Gallery.

-We did a little window shopping while walking through town.
-Most of the shops were closed.
+While walking through town, we did a little window shopping.
 This fun window display made me smile when I first saw it and still does every time I look at the photo.

 The turquoise doors in the photos below are from a previous trip to the Mission.

 8 thoughts on “Thursday Doors – San Juan Bautista”

 Gorgeous shots.
 I’ve been wanting to try some of the new Nikon mirror-less models for a while.
 I might just try renting one while I’m on break.

 Hi Norm, I love my Nikon Z7.
 It takes great photos.
 I purchased the NIKKOR Z 24-70mm f/4 S Lens.
 Made sense for me to go with Nikon, as my previous cameras were Nikons.
 I’m able to use all of my F series lenses with an adapter on the Z7.
 The software is similar enough that the learning curve was short.
 The round navigation button allows for quick setting adjustments.
 That’s where I ran into trouble by accidentally adjusting the white balance to fluorescent lighting mode.
 I wondered why the white balance setting kept popping up.
 Now I know better. 🙂 Renting is a great way to try out the various models.
 Let me know how it goes.
 Enjoy your time off!

 Nice collection.
 I liked that walk with you